dhyey-d/music_guessing_game/README.txt

-Here is a music game I made played in the terminal.
+Hi, this is a simple music guessing game I made with inspiration from https://github.com/adam-goodrich/MP3_Game

+You can run this in terminal or any IDE.

-Pick a folder with MP3 music files.
-The more files in the folder the better.
+After running, pick a folder with MP3s (the more the better) for your game.

-A file will play.

-You will be given three options.

-The correct song and two incorrect songs located in the music folder.

-Pick the correct song and get a point!
+The song will play for 3 seconds, press m for more time or a for the answer.

+This game was designed to be played with friends over discord with the host of the game streaming their screen.

+Enjoy

+-- pillowcasse